fioprotocol/fio-devhub/_docs/developers/smartcontracts/deploying.md

 ---

 # Deploying FIO Contracts
-This document describes the important commands that must be included in a deployment bundle when a FIO smart contract developer is preparing to deliver changes for release to test net and main net.
+This document describes the important commands that must be included in a deployment bundle when a FIO smart contract developer is preparing to deliver changes for release to testnet and mainnet.
 The document also attempts to provide examples of the commands that are frequently used in the deployment bundle for projects delivering new contracts to the FIO protocol.

 ## Set Up Development Environment
-In order to begin the process of rollout testing, the developer must first set up a development environment in a configuration that matches the present main net release.
-The developer must use a branch of fio.devtools which they have used for development, but this branch must be further modified for rollout testing.
+In order to begin the process of release testing, the developer must first set up a development environment in a configuration that matches the present mainnet release.
+The developer must use a branch of fio.devtools which they have used for development, but this branch must be further modified for releasing to testnet.

-- The developer must pull from the GitHub,  the main net versions of the following repositories:
+- The developer must pull from the GitHub,  the mainnet versions of the following repositories:
     - FIO
     - FIO.contracts
 - First, build the above versions, then archive/save the fio.contracts repository to a working directory fio.contracts.mainnet.

 ## Build and Stage Your Delivery for Testing
- Now the developer must pull the development version of their delivery and build this and stage it for use in rollout testing.
+ Now the developer must pull the development version of their delivery and build this and stage it for use in release testing.

 - First, pull your development version of contracts, and build this.
 - Archive/save this to a working directory called fio.contracts.staking.